f5devcentral/f5-waap/waf-lab/waf-lab.rst

 #.
 Click "*Save and Exit* to create the HTTP Load Balancer".

-Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered previously in a web browser.
-The FQDN we used in our example is http://studentXX.sales-public.f5demos.com.
+Once the HTTP Load Balancer has been deployed, you should now be able to go to the CNAME that has been generated.
 Your FQDN should follow the format of [unique name].[supplied domain name for your tenant].

-.. note:: If you are having challenges connecting to the "f5demos.com" name you can also try connecting to the "ves.io" name.
+.. note::  "ves.io" name.

 Exercise 4: Verify Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~